Ryagg/st-archive/README.md

         - IP: `0.0.0.0`
         - PORT: `5000` (other ports may work as well)
         - SECRET_KEY: `<your secret key>`
+        - MONGO_URI
+            - Follow these steps to obtain your MONGO_URI:
+            - Log in to your MongoDB account
+            - Click on `Collections` and select the appropriate database
+            - Click on `Command Line Tools`
+            - Under the Heading 'Connect To Your Cluster' click on `Connect Instructions`
+            - In the newly opened modal, select `Connect your application`
+            - Select `Python` as the driver and your Python version
+            - Copy the connection string and follow the instructions to replace `<password>` with your MongoDB password and then replace `<myFirstDatabase>` with the name of your database.
+        - MONGO_DBNAME: `<your database name>`
+            - Please refer to the Database schema section for information on how to set up the database
+        - CLOUDINARY_CLOUD_NAME: after creating a free [Coudinary](https://cloudinary.com/) account to host the book covers downloaded from [Memory Alpha](https://memory-alpha.fandom.com/wiki/Portal:Main) either use the automatically assigned Cloudinary cloud name or change it in your account settings
+        - CLOUDINARY_API_KEY: you can generate and access your API key in the security settings
+        - CLOUDINARY_API_SECRET: you can generate and access your API secret in the security settings
     6. Push the **Procfile** to your Github repo.
     7. Back under the **Deploy** tab in Heroku enable **Automatic deploys**.
     8. Select the **main branch** and click on **Deploy branch**.